 Skip to main content

-Every POST request that creates a resource accepts an Idempotency-Key header.
-Retry with the same key and Deck returns the original response instead of creating a duplicate.
+All POST, PATCH, and DELETE requests accept an Idempotency-Key header.
+Retry with the same key and Deck returns the original response instead of performing the operation again.
+GET requests are naturally idempotent and do not require a key.

 How it works

-Include an Idempotency-Key header on any POST request that creates a resource.
+Include an Idempotency-Key header on any POST, PATCH, or DELETE request.

 curl -X POST https://api.deck.co/v2/agents \